Earraghail Renewable Energy Development

 This project is a result of SPR’s partnership with FLS, where SPR has rights to investigate the feasibility of onshore renewables projects within the National Forest Estate.

-SPR initially investigated development scenarios of up to 38 turbines with tip height of up to 198 m, before detailed EIA studies.
+SPR initially investigated development scenarios of up to 38 turbines with a tip height of up to 198 m, before detailed EIA studies.
 These were subsequently modified to a 13-turbine layout of up to 200 m to tip during the scoping phase.
-The final layout features 13 turbines of up to 180 m to tip, ground mounted solar arrays, a battery energy storage system (BESS) and associated infrastructure, substation and access tracks.
+The final layout features 13 turbines of up to 180 m to tip, ground-mounted solar arrays, a battery energy storage system (BESS) and associated infrastructure, substation and access tracks.

-The final layout and maximum tip height, were informed by detailed multidisciplinary assessments and considered environmental constraints, balanced by technical requirements.
+The final layout and maximum tip height were informed by detailed multidisciplinary assessments and considered environmental constraints, balanced by technical requirements.
 Taking these constraints into account and considering the construction requirements of such a project, SPR has developed a design that it believes is best suited to the Site and its surroundings.

 Community Consultation

-Early consultation is crucial to the way SPR develops projects, and throughout the development process SPR ensures local communities and stakeholders are given the opportunity to provide feedback and are kept informed of project progress.
+Early consultation is crucial to the way SPR develops projects and throughout the development process SPR ensures local communities and stakeholders are given the opportunity to provide feedback and are kept informed of project progress.

 Key Benefits

-SPR has been working alongside communities across the UK for nearly two decades and has, to date, contributed more than £43 million in benefit funds to support initiatives and projects for those communities local to its renewable energy development sites.
+SPR has been working alongside communities across the UK for nearly two decades and has, to date, contributed more than £50 million in benefit funds to support initiatives and projects for those communities local to its renewable energy development sites.

-Since becoming operational in 2001 and 2014 respectively, SPR’s Beinn an Tuirc and Beinn an Tuirc 2 Windfarms on the Kintyre Peninsula have together contributed more than £2 million to the local communities.
+Since becoming operational in 2001 and 2014 respectively, SPR’s Beinn an Tuirc and Beinn an Tuirc 2 Windfarms on the Kintyre Peninsula, have together contributed more than £2 million to the local communities.
 The flexible approach adopted by SPR has empowered local communities to decide what their community benefit is spent on.
 This has resulted in a diverse range of projects being delivered in the form of village hall restorations, environmental improvements, youth activities, educational programmes and much more.

 With the development of these sites nearby, SPR is continuing its history of working positively with local communities on the Kintyre Peninsula.
 SPR is also keen to create employment opportunities during the construction and operation of our renewable energy developments that can benefit those who live near our sites.
 The socio-economic assessment of the proposed Development predicted that a £13.78 m net local benefit would be created by SPR’s investment in the project.